shaked6540/YoutubePlaylistDownloader/README.md

 # YouTube Playlist Downloader

 ## If the files don't show up after you download a playlist, try running the program as administrator or change the save directory to a different drive!
-(C drirve is usually protected by windows, save it under D or any other drive)
+(C drive is usually protected by windows, save it under D or any other drive)

 ## What is it?
 A simple program to download whole playlists\channels or even single videos from YouTube